 Opening a current account is free at most Australian banks.
 However, fixed account operating fees, often monthly, may apply (about $5/month).
 Check with your bank, as these fees can be waived under certain conditions (if you are under 25, you are a student, you have a minimum income each month, etc.).
 In general, these fees are not applied within the first year of you opening a bank account.

-Once your Australian account is available, you will have 2 options to transfer your money:
+Once your Australian account is available, you have 2 options to transfer your money:

 Too often European banks don’t know how to make a transfer to Australia.
 They’ll ask you to provide them with the IBAN and BIC numbers of the account you want to transfer to, which doesn’t exist in Australia.
 You will need to bring your BSB + Account Number (= IBAN) and ask your Australian bank for its SWIFT code (= BIC) and voilà!

-The main disadvantage of international transfers is that it is expensive!
+International transfers are expensive!
 European banks will generally charge you transfer fees (around 25 Euros of fixed fees + commission).
 In addition, the process is often long and the exchange rate that will be applied to your transfer will be very low.

 Indeed, most of the time the bank does not tell you the exchange rate that will be applied during your transaction … Although some banks in the UK and US have agreements with Australian banks they still charge high transfer fees or apply daily limits.
 And even if your bank offers to offer you transfer fees, be careful.
 What is important is not the price of the transfer, but rather the exchange rate applied.